fulaiyang/firmware/debug/README.txt

 usage:
-    1、./startdebug.sh---start qemu and gdb connect and load ovmf symbols 2、start gdb program,set the breakpoints
+    1、enter firmware dir and exc "make BUILDTARGET=DEBUG" 2、exc "./startdebug.sh",start qemu and gdb connect and load ovmf symbols 3、set the breakpoints,continue gdb
-    3、create a new shell window, run "telnet 0.0.0.0 44444",then exe "system_reset"
+    4、create a new shell window, run "telnet 0.0.0.0 44444",then exc "system_reset" restart the vm